coveo/source.coveo.com/_posts/2020-09-04-Coveo-and-WCAG.md

 The bottom line is that, yes, WCAG is important.
 It is important to understand the reason for the WCAG, because these users are depending on them to have a quality experience.

-Right now it’s normal for developers to check and double check their code for security vulnerabilities.
-Why shouldn’t we check and double check for accessibility features as well?
+Right now it’s normal for developers to check and double-check their code for security vulnerabilities.
+Why shouldn’t we check and double-check for accessibility features as well?

 Underneath all of the guidelines and rules, we are trying to provide an equal experience for everyone to find information.
 Coveo can make a major impact by circumventing the tedious navigation experience and instead provide the documentation with a search.
-In this day and age, inclusion should be one of our top priorities, and without an understanding of accessibility we are providing a lesser customer experience.
+In this day and age, inclusion should be one of our top priorities, and without an understanding of accessibility, we are providing a lesser customer experience.

 ## References
 -[www.w3.org](https://www.w3.org/WAI/WCAG21/quickref/?showtechniques=111#principle1)